Micki2105/Twitter/readme.md

 Just an Archive of all my Tweets since the 26.
-Decembre 2021.
+December 2021.